 The Committee to Ban Fracking in Michigan is a Ballot Question Committee registered with the State of Michigan Bureau of Elections.
 We are a political campaign, not a non profit organization.
-We formed in 2012 to start a statewide ballot initiative to prohibit this type of horizontal fracking and frack wastes in Michigan.
+We formed in 2012 to start a statewide ballot initiative to prohibit the new type of horizontal fracking and frack wastes in Michigan.
 Ballot questions are non-partisan.

 Ellis Boal, Charlevoix